Maurice LaMarche: Film

 LaMarche appeared in many films, including dubbing the voice of Orson Welles over Vincent D'Onofrio's on-camera performance in Ed Wood; Pepé Le Pew in Space Jam; supplying the voice of the Alec Baldwin puppet in Team America: World Police, and reprising his roles from Queer Duck and Futurama in the direct-to-video films Queer Duck: The Movie and Futurama: Bender's Big Score, respectively.
-More recently, LaMarche was the voice of Mr. Big, the Tundratown crimeboss in Disney's 2016 film Zootopia.
+More recently, LaMarche did voice work for Disney as R.B.
+Tapper, the video game bartender in their 2012 film Wreck-It Ralph, reprising the role in its 2018 follow-up, and then voiced Mr. Big, the Tundratown crimeboss in the 2016 Oscar-winning film Zootopia, and its 2025 sequel.

 His one on-camera theatrical film performance was in the 1981 Canadian feature Funny Farm, not to be confused with a later Chevy Chase vehicle of the same name.
 The film follows the story of a young standup comedian's attempt to break into the big-time on the L.A. comedy scene.
 LaMarche played Dickie Lyons, an impressionist who befriends the main character, Mark Champlin.
 The film also starred Howie Mandel, Eileen Brennan, and Miles Chapin.

 In Mark Hamill's 2004 film Comic Book: The Movie, LaMarche made a rare live appearance to be in the special features of the DVD alongside Pinky and the Brain co-star Rob Paulsen.
 Among other gags, he re-enacted his impression of Orson Welles' famous frozen peas commercial outtake.